 Starting to see the difference?
 Passive voice sounds a lot more, well, passive.

-All of the examples above—whether they’re written in passive or active voice—get their point across.
+All of the examples above—whether they are in passive or active voice—get their point across.

 But, you’ve probably heard that you should avoid passive voice, if possible.
-In fact, it’s recommended that you keep use of passive voice between five and 10%.
+We recommend using 5% or less in your text.